snabble/Android-SDK/ui-toolkit/README.md

 ### All Stores

-The widget navigates to the Shop Finder view where all shops are listed.
-The user can select a specific item of the list and the Shop Detail view with a map, shop description and opening hours is displayed.
+The widget navigates to the shop finder view where all shops are listed.
+The user can select a specific item of the list and the shop detail screen with a map, shop description and opening hours is displayed.

 | Parameter     | Type         | Example                                                              |
 |---------------|--------------|----------------------------------------------------------------------|
 | `id`          | `String`     | `"1"`                                                                |
 | `type`        | `String`     | `"snabble.allStores"`                                                |

-### Connect Wlan
+### Connect WLAN

 Widget to ask the user to grant access to a local Wifi network.